 This program is funded by the City of Capitola and is administered by the Housing Authority.
-The program is geared to help meet the basic safe and healthy living environment needs of low and moderate-income mobilehome owners.
+The program is geared to help meet the basic safe and healthy living environment needs of low and moderate-income mobile home homeowners.
 Low interest, deferred payment loans of up to \$20,000 are available.
-Emergency Repair Grants of up to \$7,500 are also available for mobilehome owners who are very low-income and in need of urgent repairs.
+Emergency Repair Grants of up to \$7,500 are also available for mobile home homeowners who are very low-income and in need of urgent repairs.